Greenville Nursing Home Abuse Lawyer

 - We will file the necessary paperwork to keep the case on track and update you as it progresses.

-After discovering nursing home abuse, you will likely have your hands full as you take care of your loved one and their affairs.
+After discovering nursing home abuse, you will likely have your hands full.
+Whether taking care of your loved one and/or their affairs.
 Our team would be honored to take the stress of a legal case off your shoulders so that you can focus on your family.

 Why Our Clients Choose Us to Represent Them

 In our more than 25 years of experience in personal injury, our team has helped clients collect millions in financial recovery.
-We have also earned several accolades along the way for our services, including a spot among the Top 100 Trial Lawyers from The National Trial Lawyers.
-The following is feedback that past clients have been kind enough to leave us in our Google reviews:
+We have also earned several accolades along the way for our services.
+Including a spot among the Top 100 Trial Lawyers from The National Trial Lawyers.
+This is feedback that past clients have been kind enough to leave us in our Google reviews:

 - “The firm has its own medical staff to check you out; even though you may have already been to ER or hospital.
 The investigator is always accessible and prompt in getting back to you to answer any and all questions.
 I would highly recommend this law firm!” — Rhonda